 Although there are several types of hot water heaters, they all work on the same basic principles.
 A fuel source, such as natural gas or propane, heats water and then distributes it to water fixtures in your home.
 This can include the sink, bathtub, dishwasher, and/or washing machine.

 While water heaters are now aided by modern technology, similar concepts have been in place for centuries.
 Some of the earliest water heaters simply involved heating water in a bucket over a wood fire.
 It wasn't until the early 1900s that the first automatic water heaters were invented.
-Today, one of two types of hot water heaters can be found in most homes:
+Today, one of the most common types of hot water heaters found in homes are storage water heaters.

 This is the most common kind of water heater, largely because they have low operating costs and there are a number of choices in terms of size and fuel source.
 Storage water heaters all work the same way — by storing the water in a tank and maintaining a set temperature.
 If the water in the tank drops below that set temperature, the water heater automatically warms it back up.
 Gas-powered water heaters use a fuel and burner system to do this, while electric heaters use thermostat-powered heating elements and then conduct heat into the water.